wohaco/despace/venera_1.md

 Venera 1 — spacecraft, designed to explore the planet Venus.

-   - flux-gate magnetometer;
+   - flux‑gate magnetometer;
    - Geiger counter tubes;
    - ion traps (2 instruments);
    - micrometeorite detectors;
    - sodium iodide scintillator.

-The lander was equipped with scientific instruments including a flux-gate magnetometer attached to the antenna boom, two ion traps to measure solar wind, micrometeorite detectors, and Geiger counter tubes and a sodium iodide scintillator for measurement of cosmic radiation.
+The lander was equipped with scientific instruments including a flux‑gate magnetometer attached to the antenna boom, two ion traps to measure solar wind, micrometeorite detectors, and Geiger counter tubes and a sodium iodide scintillator for measurement of cosmic radiation.

-   - flux-gate magnetometer — are used for their electronic simplicity and low weight.
+   - flux‑gate magnetometer — are used for their electronic simplicity and low weight.
 The majority of early fluxgate magnetometers on spacecraft were made as vector sensors.
 Used to search for magnetic fields;
-   - two ion traps — a combination of electric or magnetic fields used to capture charged particles, often in a system isolated from an external environment. ;
+   - two ion traps — a combination of electric or magnetic fields used to capture charged particles, often in a system isolated from an external environment;
    - micrometeorite detectors — the device’s objective was to study the relationship of micrometeorite’s density as compared with their mass and velocity;
    - Geiger counter tubes — the sensing element of the Geiger counter instrument used for the detection of ionizing radiation;
    - sodium iodide scintillator.